ReconfigureIO/UX/docs/source/overview.rst

 Go compilation stages
 ^^^^^^^^^^^^^^^^^^^^^
-Your Reconfigure.io projects will be coded using :ref:`our subset <gosupport>` of the standard Go language, using our :ref:`coding style-guide <style>` to help get the most out of the destination hardware.
+Your Reconfigure.io applications will be coded using :ref:`our subset <gosupport>` of the standard Go language, and you can use our :ref:`coding style-guide <style>` to get the most out of the destination hardware.

 We take your code through several stages to get it ready to program an FPGA: